Domains and Classifying Topoi: Introduction

-\begin{enumerate}[leftmargin=*] \item \emph{Quasi-coherence produces synthetic domain theory.} We show the principle of quasi-coherence suffices to account for \emph{all} essential axioms for synthetic domain theory.
-Specifically: \begin{enumerate} \item In the case of both bounded distributive lattices and $\sigma$-frames, the quasi-coherence for finitely presented algebras (in fact a weaker assumption; cf.\ \Cref{sec:dominance}) implies that the generic interval $\I$ and its dual form a dominance (\Cref{prop:Idominance} and \Cref{cor:dualisdominance}).
-It also leads to an explicit computation of the partial map classifiers of quasi-coherent $\I$-algebras (\Cref{prop:liftingofalgebra}), and spectra (\Cref{prop:liftofaffine}). \item The quasi-coherence principle allows an explicit computation of the \emph{observational preorder} (\Cref{defn:specialisation}) on affine spaces (\Cref{lem:specorderofaffine}) and quasi-coherent $\I$-algebras (\Cref{cor:specordonalgiscan}). \item A generalisation of Phoa's principle that applies to an arbitrary $\I$-algebra $A$ is stated (\Cref{def:gen-phoa}), and compared with quasi-coherence for polynomial algebras over $A$ (\Cref{obs:sqcp-phoa-gen}).
-As a corollary, we see that quasi-coherence of finitely generated free $\I$-algebras is equivalent to Phoa's principle (\Cref{cor:phoa-vs-quasicoherence}). \item In the case of $\sigma$-frames, quasi-coherence for countably presented algebras implies chain completeness of $\I$ (\Cref{thm:complete}) assuming $\I$ is non-trivial.
-This is the only place where it is important to work with $\sigma$-frames and not bounded distributive lattices (cf.~\Cref{rem:whynotdis}).
+\begin{enumerate}[leftmargin=*] \item \emph{Quasi-coherence produces synthetic domain theory.} We show that several quasi-coherence principles suffice to account for \emph{all} essential axioms for synthetic domain theory.
+Specifically: \begin{enumerate} \item In the case of both bounded distributive lattices and $\sigma$-frames, the \emph{dominance property} is identified as a quasi-coherence principle with respect to quotient algebras $\mathbb{I}/(i=1)$ in \zcref{prop:Idominance}; the co-dominance principle is dually identified with quasi-coherence with respect to quotient algebras $\mathbb{I}/(i=0)$ in \zcref{cor:dualisdominance}.
+This leads to an explicit computation of the partial map classifiers of spatial $\I$-algebras (\zcref{prop:liftingofalgebra}), and of spectra (\zcref{prop:liftofsober}). \item We give an explicit computation of the \emph{observational preorder} (\zcref{defn:specialisation}) for sober spaces (\zcref{lem:specorderofsober}) and spatial $\I$-algebras (\zcref{cor:specordonalgiscan}). \item A generalisation of Phoa's principle that applies to an arbitrary $\I$-algebra $A$ is stated (\zcref{def:gen-phoa}), and is shown to coincide with quasi-coherence with respect to polynomial algebras (\zcref{obs:sqcp-phoa-gen}).
+As a corollary, we see that spatiality of finitely generated free $\I$-algebras is equivalent to Phoa's principle (\zcref{cor:phoa-vs-quasicoherence}). \item In the case of $\sigma$-frames, quasi-coherence with respect to countably presented algebras implies chain completeness of $\I$ (\zcref{thm:complete}) assuming $\I$ is non-trivial.
+This is the only place where it is important to work with $\sigma$-frames and not bounded distributive lattices (cf.~\zcref{rem:whynotdis}).
 This gives a full account of the axioms for synthetic domain theory as specified by \citet{hyland1990first}. \end{enumerate}

 \item \emph{Local properties of spectra.} Though in general we do not assume the generic interval $\I$ to satisfy any local property such as linearity, we do discuss many instances of them and investigate their consequences. \begin{enumerate}